 Any network equipment that is not owned and managed by ITS is considered an extension of the RIT network.
 Given the current security landscape and operational requirements to maintain stability and performance, the ITS Network Communications team reserves the right to disconnect any device used to extend the RIT network when there is reason to believe that it may be causing a problem on the network.
 ITS Network Communications team also reserves the right to disable any port if significant operational support or troubleshooting time is spent as a result of an extension of the RIT network.
 In all cases, ports disabled in these situations will only be re-enabled when ITS has agreed to a resolution that will prevent the problem from recurring.

-For problems with telecommunications or network performance, connections or other related issues/questions should be directed to the ITS Service Desk 5-5800 and 5-2810 (TTY)
+For problems with telecommunications or network performance, connections or other related issues/questions should be directed to the ITS Service Desk 5-5800 or 5-2810 (TTY).